This roasted Maple Sesame Brussels Sprouts recipe is a great easy vegan side dish! It's made with a sweet, savory, and spicy Asian glaze.

-- Grilled Chicken Wings
+- Grilled Asian Chicken Wings

-- Thai Grilled Chicken Skewers
+- Thai Grilled Chicken Bowls

 How Long Do Brussels Sprouts Last In The Fridge?

-These Roasted Brussels Sprouts should last 2-3 days stored in an airtight container in the fridge.
+These roasted Brussels sprouts should last 2-3 days stored in an airtight container in the fridge.

 They may soften and lose some crispiness the longer they are stored in the fridge.

 Can They Be Frozen?

 I do not recommend freezing these roasted Brussels sprouts, as they are best enjoyed right away or within a few days of preparation.